 If you struggle with one or more of these symptoms, it’s hard not to let your soul-sucking job come home with you.
 You may find yourself complaining about every aspect of the job, even if some are not so bad.
 Because this job drains every ounce of life from your body during the day, you come home irritable and cranky, taking it out on people who have nothing to do with the job that makes you miserable.

-It’s really difficult to compartmentalize and not allow your bad attitude to permeate the other areas of your life.
-It’s better to step back and take notice of the effect your experience with the job is having on your family and friends.
+It’s tough to compartmentalize and not allow your lousy attitude to permeate the other areas of your life.
+It’s better to step back and notice the effect your experience with the job is having on your family and friends.

 6—Not Wanting to Get Up on Monday